Editor’s Note: This is a guest post from Annie Raser-Rowland of The Art of Frugal Hedonism.

 And at first glance it does seem that consuming less requires more effort.
 Ride a bike instead of driving?!
 Make a thermos of coffee every morning instead of stopping at Starbucks?!!
 Pump up the stereo and clean the house with nothing but some old shirts cut into rags, a bucket of water, and your God-given muscles?!!!

 Yet, an oversupply of consumables (read: what most of us modern first-worlders consider necessary) actually has a nasty tendency to sneak up behind us and pop out in the form of effort we need to expend.
 Examples?
-The effort of going to the gym/weight loss group/doctor because you were oversupplied with cheap foods and labour-saving devices.
+The effort of going to the gym/weight loss group/doctor because you were oversupplied with cheap foods and labor-saving devices.
 The effort of taking your whatsit in for repair/finding a replacement part for it/getting it steam-cleaned/syncing it with your other whatsit.
 Not to mention the effort of going to work to pay for all those services.

 A Frugal Hedonist is not sucked in by false convenience, but opts for the more elegant efficiency of a little self-reliance here and there, and a little creativity.
 Chop up that whopper pumpkin that you grew with a hatchet and make it into enough soup to replace ten takeaway lunches, then hang out your laundry because you’re too thrifty to use a dryer.
 Walk to the shops instead of driving, and base your holidays around hiking to waterfalls rather than eating at new cafes in different places.
 Instead of taking your kids (or yourself) to the movies or the mall for entertainment, loll about in the nearest patch of sunny grass for an hour and count how many types of bug you can spot.